Championship Manager 2010: Reception

-Now Gamer gave the game a 7.3 out of 10 concluding "Championship Manager 2010 – particularly with its impressive highlights engine – manages to land a good few solid punches, and gives the Sports Interactive team something to genuinely mull over.
+Now Gamer gave the game a 7.3 out of 10, concluding that "Championship Manager 2010 – particularly with its impressive highlights engine – manages to land a good few solid punches, and gives the Sports Interactive team something to genuinely mull over.
 For Championship Manager, it is now in the finest shape it’s been in for half a decade, and there are more solid foundations for next year’s edition to be built on."
-UK news site The Guardian gave the game 4 out 5 stars and concluded that "If you seek a straight-down-the-line football management experience that tests your powers of wheeler-dealing, man-management, tactics and training, then you will find Championship Manager thoroughly satisfying...At last, the beloved old stager has found a hint of its previous form."
+The Guardian gave the game 4 out 5 stars and concluded: "If you seek a straight-down-the-line football management experience that tests your powers of wheeler-dealing, man-management, tactics and training, then you will find Championship Manager thoroughly satisfying ...
+At last, the beloved old stager has found a hint of its previous form."

 Sales

-The General Manager of Beautiful Game Studios, Roy Meredith, claimed the 'Pay What You Want' promotion for Championship Manager 2010 had "exceeded" expectations.
-In its first two weeks of release the game held the No.1 spot in the PC Retail charts.
-In its third week the game slipped to No. 2.
-After over four months of being sold, the game dropped out of the Top 10 Retail PC Games chart.
+Roy Meredith, the general manager of Beautiful Game Studios, stated that the "Pay What You Want" promotion for Championship Manager 2010 had "exceeded" expectations.
+In its first two weeks of release. the game held the No. 1 spot in the PC Retail charts.
+In its third week, the game slipped to No. 2.
+After over four months of being sold, the game dropped out of the top 10 retail PC Games chart.